 Section 2 of this paper highlights different perspectives regarding the extent to which Decent Work issues have been received in sector-specific applications of first generation PRSPs.
-Section 3 analyzes the way in which PRSPs have evolved in the transition from first to second generation as well as progress that this transition involved in term of Decent Work coverage.
+Section 3 analyzes the way in which PRSPs have evolved in the transition from first to second generation as well as progress that this transition involved in terms of Decent Work coverage.
 Section 4 discusses some of the policy shaping strategies adopted by the ILO and its constituencies in advocating for greater inclusion of the Decent Work perspective in PRSPs.

-The PRSP policy matrix from a Decent Work perspective in the first generation of PRSPs
+The PRSP Policy Matrix from a Decent Work Perspective in the First Generation of PRSPs